Part of the SEO audit

 The bottom line

 A low text-to-HTML ratio means your page has more code than content.
-Add meaningful text, remove inline code, and clean up bloated markup.
-The goal is to give search engines enough text to understand your page and give visitors enough content to stay engaged.
+Add useful text, remove inline code, and clean up bloated markup.
+The goal is to give Google enough text to grasp your page and give users enough content to stay engaged.

 Example findings from a scan